raspberrypilearning/cd-beginner-html-css-sushi/en/step_4.md

 ![Example of HTML tags](images/egFirstTags.png)

 --- challenge ---
-## Challenge: Add some more text of your own
+## Challenge: add some more text of your own

 - Try adding a new paragraph or heading to your page using some of the tags you've learned about.